ysc2229-s1-23/mp-assignment-00/README.md

-# Assignment 01 - Data Structures and Algorithms
+# Assignment 00 - Data Structures and Algorithms

-This repository contains assignments that focus on various data structures and algorithms problems sourced from the CSES problem set.
+This repository contains the first problem set for YSC2229: Introduction to Data Structures and Algorithms.
+This first PSET is designed to test your understanding of Python.
+You will not need any specific knowledge of advanced data structures or algorithms.
+The problems involve fundamental operations such as arithmetic calculations, basic data manipulation and simple decision-making processes.
+Again, I emphasize that you do not need any prior knowledge of data structures or algorothms, such as dynamic programming, hashmaps, or trees, to solve these problems.
+Furthermore, do not worry of any of the aforementioned terms sound unfamiliar.
+You will learn about them in the coming weeks.
 ## Problems

-In all of the problems, remember to handle edge cases and extreme values appropriately.

-## Poetry - Python Dependency Management# Assignment 01 - Data Structures and Algorithms

-This repository contains assignments that focus on various data structures and algorithms problems sourced from the CSES problem set.
+There are 12 problems in the questions folder.
+The respective tests are in the tests folder.
+You only need to pass all of the tests to achieve a perfect score on the assignment.
+Your grade is calculated based on how many of the total tests you pass.

+Please do not add, delete, or change any of the unit tests.
+I am able to know if you do so through my own program which scans all of your code.
+If you are found to have done so, you will receive a 0 on the assignment.
+If you have any questions, please message the student in charge of the problem set on Telegram @yokurang.

+Remember to consider all edge cases and extreme values while writing your solutions.
+The goal is to ensure your function works correctly under all possible scenarios it might encounter.

+## Submissions
+To submit your assignment, you only need to push the code.
+The autograder will run all of the tests and assign a score based on the number of passing tests.
+You can push your code as many times as you want.
+The autograder will only consider your latest submission.

 ## Setting up Poetry - Python Dependency Management

 Poetry is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+We will use this tool to manage the dependencies for this class.

 For further details and troubleshooting, refer to the official [Poetry Documentation](https://python-poetry.org/docs/).